 What is that?
 Well, it’s basically a push method of taking payments that is organically implemented into the day-to-day activities of the consumer.
 For example, if a customer is scrolling through Instagram and they see a product they want, they can purchase it there and then within the app.

 So, with pay by link, the payment can either be made in the moment whilst on the phone to the merchant but via their own device rather than telling the advisor their payment details or in their own time when it naturally fits in with their daily tasks.

-Whilst pay-by-link is by no means a new method of payment; having been widely used in the hospitality industry, its use across other industries is becoming more popular and the reason for this comes with the increasing effort to improve the customer experience by reducing the friction experienced at the checkout.
+Whilst pay by link is by no means a new method of payment, having been widely used in the hospitality industry, its use across other industries is becoming more popular.
+The reason for this comes with the increasing effort to improve the customer experience by reducing any friction at the checkout.

 - Chatbots and Messengers

 - Recurring billing

 One of the biggest concerns about chatbots, especially in a customer service situation, is sharing sensitive data.
 Using payment links allows customer service agents or automated systems to securely comply with PCI DSS standards whilst maintaining an informal rapport with their customers.

 Thanks to changing rules surrounding open banking, payment links can also be used in peer-to-peer situations across messaging sites to prevent bank details from being shared.
 So if there are any concerns around the security of pay by link, rest assured they are more secure than more traditional methods.

 The most common form of pay by link is pay by text.
 SMS links are commonly used across the hospitality sector.
 The customer is often asked to confirm their appointment or booking, whereby doing so the merchant will be able to charge them after the fact.